ohwada/Android_Samples/LineChartTimeSample3/README.md

 ===============

 Line Chart of
-Sin Wave Data at one minute interval <br/> a line chart time extracted from MPChartExample <br/>
+Sin Wave Data at one minute interval using MPChart 2.1.6<br/> a line chart time extracted from MPChartExample <br/>
  and simplfied functions <br/>
 ### screenshot <br/>